 Configuring Ultra Extension Framework in Learn

 The Ultra Extension Framework (UEF) encompasses a broad array of features and functionality, and as such, each UEF-enabled integration will have its own specific configuration settings.
 However, the setup process followed by a Blackboard Learn System Administrator leverages existing standard configuration workflows already in place.
-Generally speaking, adding a UEF-enabled integration to a Blackboard Learn environment requires a System Admin to make configuration changes to one or more of the following areas:
+Adding a UEF-enabled integration to a Blackboard Learn environment requires a System Admin to make configuration changes to one or more of the following areas:

-REST API Integrations: Most UEF-enabled integrations will need to be added as a REST API integration [Administrator Panel ⇨ REST API Integrations ⇨ Create Integration].
+REST API Integrations: UEF-enabled integrations will need to be added as a REST API integration [Administrator Panel ⇨ REST API Integrations ⇨ Create Integration].

-New LTI Placement Type: “Ultra extension” As part of the Ultra integration framework development, it’s necessary to define a way for Learn admins to register an Ultra integration and how the registered integrations are going to be loaded inside Ultra: • We’ll keep the current registration workflow for LTI 3rd party tools, but a new placement type will be added so that is possible to know when an LTI tool is expected to work as an Ultra UI integration. • The new LTI placement type will be known as “Ultra UI integration” and such type will only be visible for Learn Ultra instances.
+New LTI Placement Type: “Ultra extension” As part of the Ultra integration framework development, it’s necessary to define a way for Learn admins to register an Ultra integration and how the registered integrations are going to be loaded inside Ultra: • We’ll keep the current registration workflow for LTI 3rd party tools, but a new placement type will be added so that is possible to know when an LTI tool is expected to work as an Ultra UI integration. • The new LTI placement type will be known as “Ultra extension” and such type will only be visible for Learn Ultra instances.

 Cross-Origin Resource Sharing: For UEF-enabled integrations that make direct calls to their Blackboard Learn instance’s REST API will need be be configured via the Cross-Origin Resource Sharing (CORS) tool [Administrator Panel ⇨ Cross-Origin Resource Sharing ⇨ Create Configuration].